Dear Colleagues,

 • Please check the web site for updates of abstract submission details.

 Best Oral Presentation Award will be given to one of the oral presentations after the scientific evaluation of the jury.
 The jury will be evaluating the abstract of the oral presentation as well as the presentation that will be done by the candidates.
 The candidates shall make a presentation in English (5 minutes presentation+ 2 minutes discussion), which is also going to be considered as a parameter for the scoring of the presentation by the jury members.
 The jury will be evaluating the presentation technique, scientific content and timing of the presentation.
-The results will be announced in the closing ceremony of IPTS 2024 and the winner will be awarded with a honorarium and free registration for 22st IPTS.
+The results will be announced in the closing ceremony of IPTS 2026 and the winner will be awarded with a honorarium and free registration for 23rd IPTS.

 Best Poster Award will be given to one of the poster presentations after the scientific evaluation of the jury.
 This jury will be evaluating the candidate during the poster session and over the abstract which will be submitted by the authors.
-The results will be announced in the closing ceremony of IPTS 2024 and the winner will be awarded with a honorarium and free registration for 22stIPTS.
+The results will be announced in the closing ceremony of IPTS 2026 and the winner will be awarded with a honorarium and free registration for 23rdIPTS.

 Best Ph.D.
 Thesis Awards are now opened for candidates registered to Ph.D.
 Programmes of Division of Pharmaceutical Technology under the Institute of Health Sciences of Universities in Republic of Turkey.

 • Best Ph.D.
-Thesis Award candidates will be evaluated if there are more than 5 applications.
+Thesis Award candidates will be evaluated if there are more than 5 applications

 • The thesis must be completed by the own research of the scientist, must have an originality and have a contribution to science and applicability to technology.